Spring Cloud Azure authentication

 Tip

-Be sure the security principal has been granted sufficient permission to access the Azure resource.
+In order to access the Azure resource, be sure the security principal has sufficient permission.
 For more information, see Authorize access with Microsoft Entra ID.

 For more information about managed identity, see What are managed identities for Azure resources?.